abertschi/postcards/README.md

 # Postcards
-> A CLI for the Swiss Postcard Creator

 Postcards is a set of python scripts that allow you to send postcards with the Swiss Postcard Creator.